Artem Gerasimov on the Day of His Release

 Another Resident of Crimea — Artem Gerasimov — Has Been Released.
 He Spent 6 Years in a Penal Colony

-CrimeaOn June 3, 2026, 41-year-old Artem Gerasimov was released after fully serving his sentence.
-Friends met him outside penal colony No. 12 in the Rostov Region.
+CrimeaOn June 3, 2026, 41-year-old Artem Gerasimov was released having fully served his sentence.
+Friends met him outside penal colony No. 12 for the Rostov Region.

-In the penal colony, Artem first worked in a sewing shop, making medical gowns, rubberized suits, and masks.
-Later, he worked in a shop producing metal scouring pads.
-For his diligence, the believer received commendations in the form of certificates and extra care packages.
+In the penal colony, Artem first worked in the sewing workshop, making medical gowns, rubberized suits and masks.
+Later, he worked in a workshop producing metal scouring pads.
+For his diligence, the believer received commendations in the form of awards and extra parcel allowances.

-Artem tried to get along with prison staff and fellow inmates alike, regardless of their position or status.
+Artem tried to get along with prison staff and fellow inmates, regardless of their position or status.
 "At one point, one inmate tried to take out his resentment on me," the believer recalled.
 "But that lasted only a few days.
 Then things settled down.
-Later, he even said goodbye to me with a smile."
+Later, he even smiled when we said goodbye."

-"Throughout my sentence, I always tried to keep up with the stories of fellow believers who were being persecuted.
-And the hardest thing for me was watching them go through that very first stage — the beginning of their troubles.
-Because I know what it was like for me, and I know what it became later.
-Once you've gone through persecution yourself, you start taking things much more calmly," Artem said.
+"Throughout my sentence, I always tried to keep up with the reports of fellow believers who were being persecuted.
+And the hardest thing for me was watching them go through that very first stage — the beginning of their hardship.
+This is because I knew what it was like for me, and how it was later.
+Once you've gone through persecution, you start taking things much easier," Artem said.

-Altogether, 18 residents of Crimea have been convicted for their faith in Jehovah God.
-Fifteen of them received real prison terms, and 14 remain behind bars.
+Altogether, 18 residents of Crimea have been convicted for their faith in Jehovah God, 15 of them were given prison terms, and 14 remain behind bars.